Chariya13/project-Chariyafms/README.md

 # project-Chariyafms
-project-Chariyafms in the tested project for the class 477-302 cloud computing
+project-Chariyafms in the tested project for the class 477-302 cloud computing platform tecnology project start dete:Aug1,2024